Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Cucumber – For easier serving, consider English cucumbers or other varieties with more edible skin.

 - Mango – Choose a ripe, fragrant mango and dice it into bite-sized pieces.
-(Omit this if you want a low carb version.)
+(Not all shrimp ceviche recipes have this, feel free to omit it.)

 - Jalapeno – Hot peppers are typical in classic Mexican ceviche, but you can use less pepper or simply omit seeds to cut down on the spice level.